 If you found this article informative, share it with a friend!
 Feel free to ask us any questions you might have in the comments—we’re always happy to chat with fellow plant lovers.

 Is a Cat Palm a good indoor plant?

 These plants make excellent indoor palms because they’re easy to take care of, prefer household temperatures, and liven up a space.
 Best of all, they don’t grow quickly, so they don’t need to be repotted often and won’t take up a ton of space (at least not for a while!).

 Nope!
 Although they like bright light, it has to be indirect or the strength of the rays could burn their leaves and stems.

 Is Cat Palm the same as Sago Palm?

 The two may resemble one another in that both have dark green, shiny fronds, but the sago palm (Cycas revoluta) has a trunk and a more upright, erect growth habit than the plant palm’s arching, fountain-shaped one.

 Is the Cat Palm safe for pets?

 Yes!
-According to the ASPCA, the Cat Palm (Chamaedorea elegans) is non-toxic to both dogs and cats.
+According to the ASPCA, the Cat Palm (Chamaedorea cataractarum) is non-toxic to both dogs and cats.